 Public Relations & Marketing Coordinator

 Rachel is a North Country native with a Bachelor of Arts degree in journalism from the University of Alaska Fairbanks.
 She spent a few years in Albany County, NY working as a newspaper reporter and copy editor before returning to the North Country.
 She has been at Miner Institute since 2009.
 As Public Relations and Marketing Coordinator, Rachel’s responsibilities include promoting and marketing the Institute’s programs and events; maintaining Miner Institute’s website and blog; managing social media accounts; media relations; community outreach; and distribution of the monthly Farm Report and semi-annual Stable Sheet newsletters.
-Additionally, Rachel represents Miner Institute on several committees: the Strategic Tourism Planning Committee, Cornell Cooperative Extension of Clinton County Agriculture Committee, and the Adirondack Coast Agritourism Committee.
+Additionally, Rachel serves as a Trustee for The Alice T. Miner Colonial Collection Museum; is on the Board of Directors for Cornell Cooperative Extension of Clinton County; and the Community Advisory Board for Mountain Lake PBS.

 Rick grew up on a dairy farm near Potsdam, NY.
 He has a Bachelor of Science degree in Animal Science from Cornell University and a Ph.D. in Ruminant Nutrition from Purdue University.
 Rick spent 13 years at the University of Nebraska, Lincoln as a professor of ruminant nutrition and extension dairy specialist.
 His areas of interest include forage and non-forage sources of fiber, carbohydrate nutrition, and dairy cattle behavior.
 He has been president at Miner Institute since 2003.
 As president, his primary role is to provide leadership to Institute staff as they work toward the common goal of optimizing the crop-animal-environment interface through research and educational programs.
 In 2010, Rick was awarded the Pioneer Hi-Bred Forage Award recognizing outstanding research and/or educational contributions in the area of forage production, processing, storage, or utilization.
 He was also awarded the 2015 Nutrition Professionals Inc. Applied Dairy Nutrition Award, recognizing outstanding achievement in research, teaching or extension in applied dairy nutrition.
 He holds adjunct faculty positions at the University of Vermont, Cornell University and Plattsburgh State University.